East Dubuque semi-pro baseball team suspending season

 But the East Dubuque semi-pro baseball team will self-quarantine for the next 10 to 14 days after two players tested positive for COVID-19 this week.
 Several other players are awaiting test results.

 “Nobody felt real sick.
 They had minimal symptoms at best, and one actually felt perfectly fine with no symptoms at all but still came back positive,” East Dubuque manager Brandon Tashner said Thursday afternoon.
 “I think there’s a perception that, if you’re not on a ventilator or you don’t feel all that bad, you don’t have it.
-It’s the luck of the draw, because we all know that it does affect some people a lot more seriously than others.
+You think, ‘Oh, this isn’t that bad.
+It’s probably something else.’
+But it’s the luck of the draw, because we all know that it does affect some people a lot more seriously than others.

 “We certainly don’t want to see anyone get seriously ill.
 And we obviously don’t want to see this spread throughout the league.
 So, we decided it was the right thing to shut down for a few weeks and get everybody healthy and feeling better before we play again.”